MissouriMRR/docs/subteams/simulation/installation/docker/installing_docker.md

 This may take a while, so do something else in the meantime.

+> If you are the one publishing images for the team, see [Publishing Container Images](/docs/simulation/containers/publishing/).

 ## Running Containers (Using the Environment)

 We have two containers: `env` and `sim`.
 The `env` container contains everything you need to run your code; the `sim` container will run an [ArduPilot](https://ardupilot.org) drone simulation upon startup.